KevinSee/DABOM/README.md

 ### JAGS Software

-You will also need the [JAGS](http://mcmc-jags.sourceforge.net/) software to run DABOM.
-You can download that from [SourceForge](https://sourceforge.net/projects/mcmc-jags/files/).
+The user will also need the [JAGS](http://mcmc-jags.sourceforge.net/) software to run DABOM.
+They can download that from [SourceForge](https://sourceforge.net/projects/mcmc-jags/files/).
 JAGS (**J**ust **A**nother **G**ibbs **S**ampler) software is used by `DABOM` for Bayesian inference.
 Please download version \>= 4.0.0.